kyangy/blog/posts/ab5-abcs-exemption-production.md

 B) The worker performs work that is outside the usual course of the hiring entity’s business.

 C) The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.
-> Example: Kraft Services would likely be an employee because they are under the control and direction of the hiring entity.
+> Example: Craft Services would likely be an employee because they are under the control and direction of the hiring entity.
 They are told when and where and how to perform their job.
-Krafty is on every set, so it is a usual course of the hiring entity’s business and they don’t work outside the entertainment industry.
+Crafty is on every set, so it is a usual course of the hiring entity’s business and they don’t work outside the entertainment industry.
     Hiring a chef would probably fall under the “employee” category because they are under the control and direction of the hiring entity.
 Their hours are controlled as well as the type of food prepared and the time frame in which it is prepared.
     Hiring a Catering Company can be an independent contractor  because they are not under the control or direction of the hiring entity.
 They set their hours and their wages.
 Caterers have an off-site kitchen and they have their own established business.

 ### But That’s Not All, Folks.

 Prior to the ABC test, there was the Borello test which considers the employer’s “right to control work details”.
 Under the right-of-control test it is, “not how much control a hirer exercises, but how much control the hirer retains the right to exercise.”
 Based on the verbiage, most assume that employers must comply with both the ABC test and the Borello test.
+However, that is not true.
+Based on the type of employment, you will fall under either the ABC or the Borello test.
+Here is a list of occupations, subject to certain licensing and other requirements, that are general exemptions to AB5, so the ABC test does not apply to them and they must use the Borello test:
+A) Doctors (physicians, surgeons, dentists, podiatrists, veterinarians, psychologists)
+B) Professionals (lawyers, architects, engineers)
+C) Professioanl Services (marketing, human resources aministrator, travel agents, graphic designers, grant writers, fine artists)
+D) Financial services (accountants, securities broker-dealers, investment advisors)
+E) Insurance brokers
+F) Real Estate agents
+G) Direct sales (if compensation is based on actual sales and not wholesale purchases or referrals)
+H) Builders and contractors
+I) Freelance writers and photographers (if contributes no more than 35 submissions to an outlet in a year)
+J) Hairstylists and barbers (if licensed and if able to set own rates and schedule)
+K) Estheticians, electrologists, and manicurists (if licensed)
+L) Tutors (that teach their own curriculum and are not public school tutors)
+M) Commercial fishermen
+N) AAA-afiliated tow truck drivers
+All other occupations are covered under AB-5, so the ABC test applies.

 The Borello test factors are as follows:

 1)Whether the one performing services is engaged in a distinct occupation or business;